spryker/spryker-docs/docs/pbc/all/payment-service-provider/202410.0/base-shop/payment-method-strategies.md

 The app knows only which query parameters (keys) are needed.
 The shop knows which values are needed and where to get them from.

-For example the script must be like `https://example.com/js?currency=EUR`.
+For example the script URL can be `https://example.com/js?currency=EUR`.
 The app knows that the `currency` is needed but can't know which one is used in the shop.
 The shop knows that the used `currency` is `EUR`.

 The app defines a script as follows: